S.O.S - eVoice For Justice - e-news weekly

 military action, it would not be in conformity with the charter."
 He

-subsequently stated that the invasion of Iraq was "not in conformity
+subsequently stated that the invasion of

 with the UN Charter, from our point of view, and from the Charter